ethankennerly/as2cs/README.md

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

  * Conditional expression.
- * ActionScript is keyword.
- * ActionScript as keyword.
- * ActionScript instanceof keyword.
+ * ActionScript type-casting to C# type-casting.
- * JavaScript type keyword.
  * If-then statement.
  * In-place assignment operators.
  * ActionScript Vector to C# List data type.